jeFF0Falltrades/Tutorials/master0Fnone_classes/2_Sandbox_in_a_Box/README.md

 ## Wall of Fame Submission Instructions

-1. Download the CrackMe program ZIP (`crackme.zip`) and transfer it into your lab environment (see the video for examples of doing this), then extract `crackme.exe`
+1. Download the CrackMe program ZIP (`crackme.zip`) and transfer it into your lab environment (see the video for examples of doing this, if needed), then extract `crackme.exe`
 1. Use your lab tools to analyze the file as much as you can
 1. Open [this Google form](https://forms.gle/nE2yFZowxhCKBPw37) to input your answers to the challenge questions and provide the name you want on the Wall of Fame
 1. Check back a few minutes after your form submission, and the Wall of Fame file in the `crackme` folder should be updated with your name and the date of your achievement